The Zero-Difference Properties of Functions and Their Applications: Applications of Zero-Difference Functioins

 \section{Applications of Zero-Difference Functioins}

 We remark that the frameworks of applications using ZDB functions are still valid if ZDB functions are replaced by ZD functions.
 Thus many objects can be obtained by ZD functions.
 In this section, we will give the conditions of these objects being optimal.
+In this paper, we only concern whose optimal objects, since optimal objects can save more electronic power.